ietf-wg-asdf/2020-10-02-hallway/README.md

-# 2020-10-02-hallway

-"Hallway" meeting of ASDF WG in progress

 # 2020-10-12 planned ASDF "hallway meeting"

 We hope to have the ASDF WG established by early October 2020.
 At that point,